 - Stamp duty land tax (SDLT) – whilst this is usually the largest expense for those purchasing a property, first-time buyers are exempt from the charge as long as the property is not worth over £300,000.
 Unfortunately, this does not apply to first time buyers in Scotland and Wales

 - Arrangement fee – this can be upwards of £2,000 but can be included in the mortgage price, though this will incur further interest over the mortgage term

 - Booking fee – also referred to as a reservation fee, this is usually so that you can reserve the particular interest rate or deal, and is normally in the region of £100 to £200

 - Valuation fee – you are required to make a valuation of the property to prove to the lender the property is worth the amount you would like to borrow.
 It can depend on the value of the property but can be around £250

 - Survey – whilst a valuation is for your lender, a survey is for you to check if there are any issues with the property itself.
 You can get a condition report for £250, homebuyer report for £400 or even a full structural survey for £600

 - Legal fees – also known as a conveyancing fee, this is the costs of using a solicitor and can be between £850 and £1,500

 Absorbed all of that wisdom?
 It can be a lot to take in for a first-time buyer, but will start to make sense once the process starts to get going.
 If you’re still struggling, you can also reach out for more help from your solicitor, or a mortgage advisor to get some reassurance over your mortgage decisions.
 Be advised these services will incur an additional cost though.

 If you’re at the stage where you’ve picked out your property, saved up a sizable deposit and know what type of mortgage you want, it’s time to get going with a mortgage!
-Have a browse through our selection of mortgage deals and see what you can find that suits your circumstances.
+Head over to our mortgage hub to find out more information, or go straight to our moneymatcher tool to narrow down your search.
 Good luck!